 Obviously, there were plenty of ways for the client to be denied a refund, despite the fact he paid extra for the privilege.
 Nevertheless, the next step would be to follow up with the mortgage brokerage to see if any money was in fact available.
 Unfortunately, along with thousands of other mortgage brokerages, the company was no longer in business; so it didn’t look good.

 However, if PMI or MIP is part of your monthly payment, you may be able to get it removed from future payments.
-My next blog will tell you how, and will show you how to find out if your loan is FHA, and if so, what the rules are for refunds of MIP.
+Part 2 of this blog will tell you how, and will show you how to find out if your loan is FHA, and if so, what the rules are for refunds of MIP.